 Please note that as conditions change and new information emerges, so, too, may our plans shift.
 We are committed to providing our community with prompt and transparent communication during this time.
 At present, we've assembled the following information for you to peruse and will continue to keep this page updated.

 Thank you for your patience and partnership as we navigate these uncharted waters.
-In the meantime, please know you are welcome to contact anyone on the administration directly with questions or concerns.
+In the meantime, please know you are welcome to contact our Health Coordinator, Jowana Nasrallah, with any questions or concerns.

 Whether at home or on campus, Mirman is committed to serving the unique needs of highly gifted students.
 Learning from our experience in the spring after going remote, our administration and faculty have dedicated considerable time to research and professional development around the specific skills necessary to facilitate successful remote learning.
 While lessons will vary from grade to grade and class to class, all are connected by a philosophy emphasizing access and engagement through a mix of synchronous and asynchronous content, small group discussions, individuated groups for mathematics, and more.
 From a revised schedule in the Upper School offering more time to dive deeper into subjects to providing new age-appropriate devices for our youngest learners in Lower School, we are working hard to bring the campus home to you.

 While much of our campus life is based around gathering as a community, we will continue to look for opportunities to connect our students, faculty, staff, and families.
 These include but are not limited to ample parent education panels on timely topics, Town Halls with the administration and Trustees, enrichment and social offerings for our students, and, of course, all-school assemblies.